15 Objectively Perfect Albums That Are Less Than Half an Hour Long

 The Singles by Bikini Kill (17 mins)

-To some people, picking a greatest hits compilation as your favourite record in a band’s discography can be a cop-out.
+To some people, picking a greatest hits compilation as your favorite record in a band’s discography can be a cop-out.
 But screw those guys!
-The best songs are the best songs and Bikini Kill’s rips harder than any Greatest Hits in existence.
-I will never not take solace in the “They say she’s a dyke but I know / she is my best friend, yeah!” line from “Rebel Girl”, because it makes me feel like I’m retrospectively pouring a drink down the shirt of every judgmental prick in solidarity with the rest of my wrecking crew.
-More than that though, in the half hour it takes to play through The Singles, there’s a lot to be learned.
-Ryan Bassil
+The best songs are the best songs, and Bikini Kill’s rips harder than any Greatest Hits in existence.
+I will never not take solace in the “They say she’s a dyke but I know / she is my best friend, yeah!” line from “Rebel Girl” because it makes me feel like I’m retrospectively pouring a drink down the shirt of every judgmental prick in solidarity with the rest of my wrecking crew.
+More than that though, in the half hour it takes to play through The Singles, there’s a lot to be learned. —Ryan Bassil

-When I was literally a snotty twelve year old, I pretended — in an attempt to win the approval of a bunch of strangers on a messageboard who were convinced that I was a 41 year old trucker posing as a precious pre-teen — to be really, really into this album.
+When I was literally a snotty 12 year old, I pretended—in an attempt to win the approval of a bunch of strangers on a message board who were convinced that I was a 41-year-old trucker posing as a precious pre-teen—to be really, really into this album.
 I had never heard it.
-Thirteen years on, and now I’ve actually listened to it, I love it as much as I once pretended to.
-It’s obnoxious, brutal, whiney fucking nonsense, but the most incredible obnoxious, brutal, whiney nonsense you’ve ever heard.
-Josh Baines
+Thirteen years on, and now that I’ve actually listened to it, I love it as much as I once pretended to.
+It’s obnoxious, brutal, whiny fucking nonsense, but the most incredible obnoxious, brutal, whiny nonsense you’ve ever heard. —Josh Baines

-This debut record is the stellar nebula; FlyLo ground zero; from which the Flying Lotus universe came squirming out like intestines in a zombie b-movie.
-This is where fragmented jazz and sampled proto synth can ride with glazey eyed rap beats deep into the experimental unknown, like an utterly baked Thelma and Louise.
-It’s the sound of a kid that was absorbing the culture of Stones Throw records during his label day job at the time, then kneading beats alone in the dark at his grandma’s house by night.
-For the listener, this is 3am at home with your headphones on, too skint to have gone out, too tired to focus on anything, too stuffed from your shitty takeaway to move much – when your fatigued and wandering mind just needs grabbed and taken.
-Joe Zadeh
+This debut record is the stellar nebula; FlyLo ground zero, from which the Flying Lotus universe came squirming out like intestines in a zombie B-movie.
+This is where fragmented jazz and sampled proto synth can ride with glazy-eyed rap beats deep into the experimental unknown, like an utterly baked Thelma and Louise.
+It’s the sound of a kid who was absorbing the culture of Stones Throw records during his label day job at the time, then kneading beats alone in the dark at his grandma’s house by night.
+For the listener, this is 3 AM at home with your headphones on, too baked to have gone out, too tired to focus on anything, too stuffed from your shitty takeaway to move much—when your fatigued and wandering mind just needs grabbed and taken. —Joe Zadeh

 Milo goes to College by Descendents (22 mins)

 Thanks to genetics, social class, and good ol’ nepotism, there’s always that one asshole in life who is a beauteous, successful high-flyer.
 Because that’s the ring-a-ding with those hotshot turdmen, isn’t it?
 Not only are they irreparably nauseating, their very existence serves as a reminder you’re the gum stuck to the bottom of their bespoke Russian calf shoes.
-Listening to the “You think that life is really tough when your daddy won’t buy you a brand new car” line from “I’m Not a Loser” on the Descendants’ Milo Goes to College is the closest I’ve ever come to stomping one of those boujis jerk-offs brains across the pavement without risking GBH.
-If you haven’t heard it already and you’re like, thirteen years old, Milo Goes to College is also the gold standard for punk rock teen angst.
+Listening to the “You think that life is really tough when your daddy won’t buy you a brand new car” line from “I’m Not a Loser” on the Descendants’ Milo Goes to College is the closest I’ve ever come to stomping one of those bougie jerk-off’s brains across the pavement without risking grievous bodily harm.
+If you haven’t heard it already and you’re, like, 13 years old, Milo Goes to College is also the gold standard for punk rock teen angst.
 It comes with a good message too: Milo went to college and got a PhD in Biochemistry.
-Suck on that Mum and Dad!
-Ryan Bassil
+Suck on that Mom and Dad! —Ryan Bassil

 Other Animals by Erase Errata (29 mins)

 Like a little puppy that was taken from my life far too soon, I frequently pine for the return of Be Your Own Pet.
-Their debut self-titled record was released when I was fourteen, and was one of my first forays into music that (A) didn’t come from a Now! compilation and (B) the music my parents played in the car.
+Their debut self-titled record was released when I was 14, and it was one of my first forays into music that a) didn’t come from a Now! compilation and b) the music my parents played in the car.
 I didn’t understand the song title “We Will Vacation, You Can Be My Parasol” then and still don’t, but there’s no denying it sounds fucking awesome.
 If you want hyperactive, fierce, well put together modern-american punk rawk, then you’d do well to return to Be Your Own Pet’s debut.
-I don’t think there’s been anything like it since.
-Ryan Bassil
+I don’t think there’s been anything like it since. —Ryan Bassil

 I Don’t Like Shit, I Don’t Go Outside by Earl Sweatshirt (29 mins)

-We could have put the debut Earl mixtape on here, that also clocks at only 25mins, but whilst that is the sublimely vile explosion of a teen psyche, IDLSIDGO is just straight up the greatest music he’s done to date – no questions tolerated, never mind taken.
-From the murky reflections of “Mantra” to the mindful clarity of “Grief”, his self-analytical philosophising and razor-sharp recycling of the world around him make this album feel like you’re sat right in the chair nodding as he vents from the leather couch.
+We could have put the debut Earl mixtape on here—that also clocks at only 25 minutes—but while that is the sublimely vile explosion of a teen psyche, IDLSIDGO is just straight up the greatest music he’s done to date—no questions tolerated, never mind taken.
+From the murky reflections of “Mantra” to the mindful clarity of “Grief”, his self-analytical philosophizing and razor-sharp recycling of the world around him make this album feel like you’re right in the chair nodding as he vents from the leather couch.
 As he told the Guardian in July, ”In every person you have a world of personalities and souls, a world of perspectives that you can share.
 You can get into anyone’s shoes.”
-By minute one, you’re in his.
-Joe Zadeh
+By minute one, you’re in his. —Joe Zadeh

 Sleater-Kinney by Sleater-Kinney (22 mins)

 It was 1994 when this dropped.
-Rock’s sausage party was looking decidedly vulnerable, the alternative scene was in a post-Cobain state of ennui, and the burgeoning early 90s riot grrrl scene in Washington, Olympia, had built up enough steam to start requiring some serious figureheads.
-Carrie Brownstein and Corin Tucker’s formation as Sleater Kinney could not have entered the universe at a more perfect time really, bellowing “I’ll show you how it feels to be dead!” as they strode in.
-There’s more seething angst, venom, expression and passion in here than should ever fit into 22 minutes of space time; Professor Brian Cox has investigated it for wormholes.
-Joe Zadeh
+Rock’s sausage party was looking decidedly vulnerable, the alternative scene was in a post-Cobain state of ennui, and the burgeoning early 90s riot grrrl scene in Olympia, Washington, had built up enough steam to start requiring some serious figureheads.
+Carrie Brownstein and Corin Tucker’s formation as Sleater Kinney could not have entered the universe at a more perfect time, really, bellowing “I’ll show you how it feels to be dead!” as they strode in.
+There’s more seething angst, venom, expression and passion in here than should ever fit into 22 minutes of space time; Professor Brian Cox has investigated it for wormholes, but. —Joe Zadeh

-There were other thrash records knocking around in 1986 – Master of Puppets and Peace Sells… happened that year, as did some stuff by Kreator and Sepultura – but most of that was still polluted with either the crooned frills and girlish squeals of cock rock and NWOBHM or the unregimented, sloppy playing of fast hardcore.
-Reign In Blood was the first totally pure thrash record: a targeted, ultra precise and ultra fast exercise in riffs, double kick drums and barking.
-Until Reign In Blood, mainstream metal was high camp, stage props and silly mascots – the disciplined, relentless sound, the murky, semi-abstract artwork, the fucking nasty lyrical themes (Nazi doctors and the like) and high-end Rick Rubin production made it the record that made heavy metal serious and terrifying for the squares for the first time since the early 70s.
-Robert Foster
+There were other thrash records knocking around in 1986—Master of Puppets and Peace Sells… happened that year, as did some stuff by Kreator and Sepultura—but most of that was still polluted with either the crooned frills and girlish squeals of cock rock and NWOBHM or the unregimented, sloppy playing of fast hardcore.
+Reign In Blood was the first totally pure thrash record: a targeted, ultra precise and ultra fast exercise in riffs, double kick drums, and barking.
+Until Reign In Blood, mainstream metal was high camp, stage props, and silly mascots.
+The disciplined, relentless sound, the murky, semi-abstract artwork, the fucking nasty lyrical themes (Nazi doctors and the like), and high-end Rick Rubin production made this the record that made heavy metal serious and terrifying for the squares for the first time since the early 70s. —Robert Foster

 There’s never been much more of a tragic story in music than that of Nick Drake.
 In his time on this planet, his music sold badly, people chatted through his gigs, he recoiled from performing or promoting himself, and labels repeatedly struggled to position him, well, anywhere really.
 If he’d done it all today, there’s no doubt lovers of his art would have found him rapidly via the lovely meadows of the internet, and he would have been celebrated in the moment.
-But when Pink Moon came out in 1972 – when music critics were egomaniacal guardians of an artist’s rise or fall and not just Media Studies drop outs like yours truly – the press shunned his natural aloofness and he went untapped.
-40 years later the world caught up.
-Pink Moon won’t have you dancing round the kitchen while you wait for your pop tarts, but if the sound of a man facing down the impenetrable black wall of doom he felt life had become piques your aerial, if you’re fascinated by the concept of an artist who travelled directly to the edge, and then jumped off said edge, then this is probably the most compelling thing you could do with the 28 mins you were about to spend on r/showerthoughts.
-Joe Zadeh
+But when Pink Moon came out in 1972—when music critics were egomaniacal guardians of an artist’s rise or fall and not just Media Studies drop outs like yours truly—the press shunned his natural aloofness, and he went untapped.
+Forty years later the world caught up.
+Pink Moon won’t have you dancing ’round the kitchen while you wait for your Pop Tarts, but if the sound of a man facing down the impenetrable black wall of doom he felt life had become piques your aerial, if you’re fascinated by the concept of an artist who traveled directly to the edge, and then jumped off said edge, then this is probably the most compelling thing you could do with the 28 minutes you were about to spend on r/showerthoughts. —Joe Zadeh

 Out of Step by Minor Threat (21 mins)